 - Write the essay.
 500 word maximum.
-You will likely use word processing and submit the essay in digital form.
-But the Editors are happy to accept any legible submission, even something handwritten!
+You will likely use word processing and submit the essay in digital form, but the Editors are so eager for widespread participation that they’ve agreed to accept any legible submission, even something handwritten!

-- Prepare pictures (if you want).
+- Prepare pictures (if any).
 You are encouraged to include photos or other images.
 We’ve prepared a mini-tutorial to assist you in getting digital images ready.
 Ultimately, you’ll want good, high-resolution images in a popular digital format (like jpg, png, jpeg or gif).
 Captions are optional.